Omena0/chat-V6/doc/PLUGINS.md

     sendMsg    - send a `DISPLAY` request to client & format as message sendDm     - same as sendMsg but format as private

-    --- Might not work as expected --- (load order & priority sensitive) export_var - Export a dict containing variables import_var - Get the value of a variable
+    export_var - Export a dict containing variables import_var - Get the value of a variable